secureailabs/Engineering/Milestone3/orchestrator_scripts/KPMG/README.md

 ### Discussion

-While it was possible to train remotely on datasets SCL and GFR using the SAIL platform, training results were far from ideal.
-In all cases the baseline model was exceeded but predictive performance remains poor.
-With this being said, it is unclear at this stage whether the data in SCL and GFR has the potential to effectively predict customer churn.
+The SimFL algorithm was able to train on remote data as effectively as in ideal conditions.
+In all cases the baseline model performance was exceeded but predictive performance remains poor overall.
+It is unclear at this stage whether the data in SCL and GFR has the potential to effectively predict customer churn.
 This should be a topic of investigation for Iteration 2.

 The results produced by KPMG under ideal conditions were roughly matched by the experiments run on the individual datasets.
-However, the trained model is less performant on both datasets than the SCL predictor is alone.
-That being said, it is likely that the GFR NGO will benefit from the predictive power of the SCL dataset.
+However, the federated model is less performant on both datasets than the SCL predictor is alone.

-#### Algorithm Resource Efficiency Issues
+#### Algorithm/ Infrastructure Issues

+The SimFL algorithm we are using is still in beta stage.
+We ran into a number of issues when processing the data.

+##### Memory Consumption
 While consistent with centralized learning, the SimFL implementation was found to be quite inefficient when processing larger datasets.
+Intensive memory usage makes this build unstable and causes complications in state management in our infrastructure.
+SAIL will address this memory consumption issue in the next iteration.

+##### Distribution of data resources Complicates Parallelization of Exectution
-Intensive memory usage makes this build unstable.
-A lack of parallelization makes it slow to run to completion.
-This severely inhibits our ability to run hyperparameter optimization over a large number of iterations.
+The SimFL algorithm is running on distributed infrastructure and this adds a layer of complexity.
+We need to expand upon features on the orchestrator side to negotiate this training sequence with the remote VMs in parallel.
+A lack of parallelization makes this slow to run to completion.
+Slow processing speeds severely inhibit our ability to run hyperparameter optimization over a large number of iterations.
 This is an issue which will be resolved by SAIL in future iterations.

 #### Feature Engineering Output